Article first published April 21st, 2017. Updated October 25th, 2018 by Elisa Ortiz

 The American Express Platinum Details

-Expert Intel: Premium travel reward credit cards typically require good credit, so you’ll want to see where you stand before you apply.
+Expert Intel: Premium travel reward credit cards typically require good-excellent credit, so you’ll want to see where you stand before you apply.
 You can view two of your scores for free, along with some recommendations for credit cards you could qualify for, using our free credit report summary.

 Cardholders receive a wealth of benefits when they travel.
 These include: